-I. Early decision: Does your institution offer an early decision plan (an admission plan that be notified of an admission decision well in advance of the regular notification date and the at asks stude ents to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes 🖾 No

-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2013 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early deci ision plan:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+be notified of an admission decision well in advance of the regular attending if accepted) for first-time, first-year (freshman) applicant notification date and that asks students to commit to If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date - - Other early decision plan closing date Other early decision plan notification date - - For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan wherel in advance of the regular notification date but do not have to comm ☑ Yes ☑ No If "yes," please complete the following: Early action closing date11/01 Early action notification date12/15 Is your early action plan a "restrictive" plan under which you limit stud ents from applying to other early plans? ☐ Yes